How to Identify Trees by Their Leaves

 Tree Leaf Identifier Limitations

-• Rare species, regional subspecies, and local hybrids may return the closest common relative rather than an exact match.
+• Rare species, regional subspecies, local hybrids, and cultivated ornamentals may return the closest common relative rather than an exact match.

 • A single fallen leaf may have blown in from another tree, especially on streets, campuses, and mixed woodland edges.